aws-samples/aws-multi-region-bc-dr-workshop/README.md

 If you're attending an AWS event and are provided an account to use, you can ignore this section because we'll destroy the account once the workshop concludes.
 Feel free to proceed to [Lab-0 to get started](lab-0-init).

 **If you are using your own account**, it is **VERY** important you clean up resources created during the workshop.
-Follow these steps to delete the main workshop CloudFormation stack once you're done going through the workshop:
+Follow these steps once you're done going through the workshop to delete resources that were created:

+1. Delete any manually created assets - for example, Global Accelerator from lab 4 (if you got to/past that point).
-1. Navigate to the [CloudFormation dashboard](https://console.aws.amazon.com/cloudformation/home#/stacks) and click on your workshop stack name to load stack details
+2. Navigate to the [CloudFormation dashboard](https://console.aws.amazon.com/cloudformation/home#/stacks) and click on your workshop stack name to load stack details
-2. Click **Delete** to delete the stack
+3. Click **Delete** to delete the stack

 There are helper Lambda functions that should clean things up when you delete the main stack.
 However, if there's a stack deletion failure due to a race condition, follow these steps: